It seems to me that there are many aspects to getting a germ of an understanding of what we are as human beings.

 Enzymes can have very interesting secondary and tertiary properties.

-Some enzymes are so shaped that when the concentration of the thing they catalyze the production of reaches a certain level, that reaction product binds to a site on the enzyme and the resulting change in physical properties inhibits further activity; effectively giving it an “off” switch when it reaches a certain level.
+Some enzymes are so shaped that when the concentration of the thing they catalyze the production of reaches a certain level, that reaction product binds to a site on the enzyme and the resulting change in physical properties inhibits further activity; effectively giving it an “off” switch when it creates a certain concentration of whatever it makes.

 Other enzymes have similar off switches, that are affected by the products of other reactions, 2 or three or four or more steps down the chain.